Linuxfabrik/monitoring-plugins/check-plugins/fortios-firewall-stats/README.md

 Summarizes traffic statistics for all IPv4 and IPv6 firewall policies on FortiGate appliances running FortiOS via the REST API.
 Reports byte and packet counters, active sessions, and hit counts per policy.
+The figures are reported for trending and never alert on their own; only an appliance that answers neither the IPv4 nor the IPv6 request raises a state.

 options:
   -h, --help            show this help message and exit